 A proposal for novel computing approach based on propagation delay of signals in electrical circuits

 An experimental demonstration of memristor-based neural network implementing pattern classification:

 A comprehensive review of resistive switching devices and their applications:

 An experimental demonstration of automated high precision tuning (~8-bit equivalent) of resistive state in TiO2-x devices: A proposal for microscopic origin of SET process with supporting numerical modeling for unipolar devices:

 - ace Logic: A hardware Acceleration for Dynamic Programming Algorithms", presented at ISCA, Twin Cities, MN, 2014

 Our lab is equipped with various electrical characterization tools including cryogenic probe station, Agilent B1500 parameter analyzer, and Agilent 81180A arbitrary waveform generator.
 The fabrication facilities (cleanroom with state-of-the-art e-beam, photo and nanoimprinting lithographies, various deposition tools etc.) and material characterization tools (XPS, SIMS, SEM, TEM, AFM) are provided by UCSB nanofabrication center and Materials department, respectively.
 The experimental and theoretical work is aided with COMSOL, Matlab, Labview, Cadence software and NVidea Tesla S1070 computer.

-Our research is funded by grants from NSF, AFOSR, DARPA, DENSO corporation, and gifts from Hewlett Packard Laboratories and Hellman Family Foundation.
+Our research is funded by grants from NSF, AFOSR, DARPA, ARO, NIST, DENSO corporation, and gifts from Hewlett Packard Laboratories and Hellman Family Foundation.